Alignak-monitoring/alignak-doc/source/03_how_it_work/01_daemons.rst

 Receiver
 --------

-The *Receiver* daemon receives the passive checks and external commands
+The *Receiver* daemon receives the :ref:`passive checks<monitoring_features/passive_checks>` and :ref:`external commands<monitoring_features/external_commands>`.

-It is connected to the other daemons:

-    * Arbiter
-    * Scheduler
-    * Broker

 There can have many receivers for load-balancing.

 Broker
 ------

-The *Broker* daemon gets all monitoring events from the scheduler.
-It propagates the events to the specialized modules installed on the configuration (eg. Alignak backend database storage, ...)
+The *Broker* daemon gets all the broks from the other daemons.
+It propagates the events to its specialized modules (eg. Alignak backend database storage, ...)

-There can have many brokes for load-balancing.
+There can have many brokers for load-balancing.

 Reactionner
 -----------

-The *Reactionner* daemon runs the event handlers and sends the notifications to the users.
+The *Reactionner* daemon runs the :ref:`event handlers<monitoring_features/event_handlers>` and sends the :ref:`notifications<monitoring_features/notifications>` to the users.

 There can have many reactionners for load-balancing.